charlesbaynham/icl_experiments/readme.rst

 Here are some which don't fit into obvious locations in the code:

 TODO: Merge camera imaging so that only one applet is created per camera
+TODO: Figure out how to not broadcast massive ndscan datasets to every client
+TODO: Blow away atoms in spectroscopy sequence, and reimage the remaining ones

 Authors